bbugdigger/RunCustomExecutables/README.md

 https://github.com/user-attachments/assets/ea7475b9-e85f-4a54-96ee-15d509e37e07

-### Features:
-- Run predefined executables: Rust Compiler (rustc) or Cargo from PATH
-- Run any custom executable from your local filesystem
-- Pass arguments to the executable

-### Versions and tools I have used for development and testing
+## Versions and tools I have used for development and testing

 - **JDK 21**
 - **Gradle 9.2**